Welcome to Autumn 2014!

 Please come on in and browse around!
 The "FAQ" under the "Getting Help" menu above answers common questions from prospective students.
 Our class forum and email are open for business if you want to spark a conversation or ask a question.

 First lecture is Mon Sep 22 12:50pm in Gates B01--- hope to see you there!

 CS107 is the third course in Stanford's introductory programming sequence.
 Our CS106 courses provide students with a solid foundation in programming methodology and abstractions and CS107 follows on to build up their programming maturity and expand breadth and depth of experience.
 The course will work from the C programming language down to the microprocessor to de-mystify the machine.
 With a complete understanding of how computer systems execute programs and manipulate data, you will become a more effective programmer, especially in dealing with issues of debugging, performance, portability, and robustness.
 Topics covered include: the C programming language, data representation, machine-level code, computer arithmetic, elements of code compilation, optimization of memory and runtime performance, and memory organization and management.

-The class has three lectures a week and a weekly lab designed for hands-on learning and experimentation.
+The class has two lectures a week and a weekly lab designed for hands-on learning and experimentation.
 There will be significant programming assignments and you can expect to work hard and be challenged by this course.
 Your effort can really pay off - once you master the machine and advance your programming skills to the next level, you will have powerful mojo to bring to any future project!

-Labs: Wed/Thu various times Gates B08
+Labs: Tue/Wed/Thu various times Gates B08

 Lecturer: Julie Zelenski

 TAs: Alisha Adam, Matt Anderson, Laura Groenendaal, Justin Lee, Andrew Molina, Nat Roth, Keziah Plattner, James Tran, Jacky Wang